“A/B testing.” “Persona.” “ROI.”

 - Getting spammed by you or other companies.

 - Making irreversible changes (like during account set-up)

-- Encountering those dreaded error 404 notices
+- Encountering dreaded error messages, like 404 notices

 As microcopy writers, it’s our responsibility to look at the whole picture at the end of the puzzle, not just pieces.
 We have to make sure that customers aren’t being surprised along the way, and microcopy takes away that unwanted surprise.